DataShades/ckanext-resource_indexer/README.md

 ### Built-in indexers

 #### Plain indexer
-Index all the formats specified by `ckanext.resource_indexer.indexable_formats` config option, unless other handler with a non-fallback weight(>10) found.
+Index formats specified by `ckanext.resource_indexer.indexable_formats` if they fall into the value of `ckanext.resource_indexer.plain.indexable_formats` config option, unless other handler with a non-fallback weight(>10) found.

 Resources are indexed as-is.
 File is read and sent to the index without any additional changes.